-Note that while race has been used extensively in studies of disparities in cardiovascular outcomes, in section 1.8 we note that recent studies have identified that socioeconomic and social variables are the strongest underlying factors related to AMI outcomes, and that outcome rates between black and white patients with similar characteristics are not different.
-Since NQF has discouraged the use of race variables in social risk factor testing, we do not present those results.
+Note that while race has been used in studies of heart failure outcomes and utilization, NQF has discouraged the use of race variables in social risk factor testing.
+Therefore, we do not present those results.

 Based on this model and the considerations outlined above and in section 1.8 - namely, that the AHRQ SES index and dual eligibility variables aim to capture the SRFs that are likely to influence these pathways (income, education, housing, and community factors) - the following social risk variables were considered for risk-adjustment: